ekr/tamarin-dv/README.md

     verify(sig, msg, pk(fakekey(sig))) = true')
   ````

-As implied by the macro, if you give make the argument FLAGS=-Dnoduplicatesigs, then
+As implied by the macro, if you give make the argument
-this equation will be omitted and the proofs will succeed.
+FLAGS=-Dnoduplicatesigs, then this equation will be omitted and the
+proofs will succeed.
+The proofs for basic-challenge-response and acme2
+succeed regardless of whether this flag is set.